 The food is a feature with local seasonal dishes and the best wines from the area are constant companions as you make your way through the countryside on fit, substantial, responsive and impeccably schooled hunter-type horses.
 Non-riders are also welcome and have plenty of options to keep them entertained while the riders are out.

-Each year there is one special Palio Week.
-The Palio of Sienna is an exciting horse race and one of the most popular and well-known historic festivals in Italy.
+Each year there is one special Palio Week centred around the The Palio of Sienna, an exciting horse race and one of the most popular and well-known historic festivals in Italy.
 The contest is run in Sienna's fan-shaped main square, Piazza del Campo or Il Campo.

 Short breaks are also available on request.
 This riding holiday is unique in Europe and top class on every level.

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.